Skip to main content

-The following are important to understand in order to integrate Access Server with Google LDAP.
+The following are important to understand to integrate Access Server with Google LDAP.

-• Rather than creating a Bind user like most LDAP integrations, Google LDAP requires an SSL certificate, making the integration slightly more complex.
+• Unlike most LDAP integrations, Google LDAP requires an SSL certificate rather than creating a Bind user, making the integration slightly more complex.

-Next, you’ll need to configure access permissions.
-This will pertain to your network setup.
-A few notes on that:
+Configuring these permissions pertains to your network setup.
+A few tips on that:

-• For “Verify user credentials”, choose “Entire domain” unless you are using organizational units for more granularity (i.e. marketing, sales, etc).
+• For “Verify user credentials”, choose “Entire domain” unless you are using organizational units for more granularity (e.g., marketing, sales, etc).

 • For “Read group information”, turn this on if you will be mapping to groups using the MEMBER_OF in your LDAP query; otherwise, leave off.